-Virtual Graduate Student Orientation
+Before Graduate Student Orientation Week

 The University as a whole values the students' rights and responsibilities that are guaranteed through the Title IX policy.
 Students that are on a graduate assistantship have unique responsibilities and therefore are urged to complete additional federally mandated Title IX compliance training.
-Additionally, all graduate students, regardless of assistantship status, are encouraged to complete the training.

 All students on a research assistantship and graduate students from some specific departments must complete Responsible Conduct in Research (RCR) training.
 These online modules are easily accessible from any home or campus computer.

 Institutional Review Board is the administrative and decision-making body having responsibility for review and approval of research involving human subjects.
 Before any research involving human subjects can be initiated it must have received IRB review and approval.
 The activities of the IRB are administered by the Office of Research Compliance (ORC).
 Students can access the Human Subjects Research training online.

 Updated: 07/14/2023 03:56PM